plusserver/docs/content/en/caching/valkey/introduction/overview.md

 **Automatic Software Upgrades:**

-- DBaaS instances receive automatic updates to keep them up to date.Ideally, only the one IP from which the service is used is enabled here.
+- CaaS instances receive automatic updates to keep them up to date.Ideally, only the one IP from which the service is used is enabled here.